darkerego/blitzkloud/README.md

 ==================

 <p> A Cloudflare compatible, SNI/domain fronting compliant Reverse HTTP Shell with built in
 AES encryption.
-Written in Python3, no 3rd part dependencies.  </p>
+Written in Python3, no 3rd part dependencies. **Note**: no longer works with cloudflare, but there are cdn's this still works with!</p>
 <br>

 <p><i> Darkerego 2019 ~ xelectron@protonmail.com ~ https://github.com/darkerego</i></p>